Culture and Wellbeing

 We are proud to be purchasing electricity from the only supplier in the UK who offers certificate backed 100% renewable electricity Smartest Energy.
 As a result we are able to report zero carbon emissions for the electricity we purchase in accordance with the GHG protocol, demonstrating our commitment to tackling climate change.

 We have been working together to mitigate every kg of CO2 from the energy used in our offices through planting new trees.
-Through our support, the Woodland Trust projects that increase bio-diversity and help the UK landscape adapt to climate change.
+Through our support, the Woodland Trust funds projects that increase bio-diversity and help the UK landscape adapt to climate change.

 GVA continues to collect, monitor and report its carbon and energy usage.
 GVA’s carbon footprint is measured on the basis of the Defra Greenhouse Gas (GHG) protocol.